xnti/Steam-ARK/README.md

 How do i Update the Cheat?

 1. Finding New UWorld + GNames
-- Launch IDA, go to View - Names and Search for: UWorldProxy GWorld | You need to find GNames yourself :D
+- Launch IDA, go to View - Names and Search for: UWorldProxy GWorld | FNameEntry ***GFNameTableForDebuggerVisualizers_MT

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 Features: